-1) Weight loss of more than a few pounds.
 Weight loss is specifically concerning because it can be a sign of malnutrition – a very serious and often under-diagnosed condition that means the body is not getting enough nutrients.

 If you notice that your parent has lost weight, take note of what (s)he eats during your visit and trust your gut.
 If you don’t think it’s enough, suggest an appointment with the doctor.
 So long as there is no underlying medical condition for the weight loss, ask him/her to refer your parent to a nutritionist who can make suggestions on how to modify eating habits.

-With age many relationships inevitably end, but rest assured that social connections are critical as we age.
+With age, many relationships inevitably end but rest assured that social connections are critical as we age.
 And studies show that older adults who are socially connected are at a decreased risk of depression and dementia.
-If your parent maintains few or no close relationships talk to him or her about this and strategize as best you can on how to bring more people into his/her life.
+If your parent maintains few or no close relationships, talk to him or her about this and strategize as best you can on how to bring more people into his/her life.
 A good place to start is by scheduling regular visits and calls with extended family.

-If you’re concerned about your parent’s risk of falling there are two things you can do once you’ve removed the cluttered and enhanced the lighting.
-First, you can ensure that he/she has a pair of rubber-soled shoes (I like sneakers) with good grip.
+If you’re concerned about your parent’s risk of falling, there are two things you can do once you’ve removed the cluttered and enhanced lighting.
+First, you can ensure that he/she has a pair of rubber-soled shoes (I like sneakers) with a good grip.
 Second, you can talk to your parent about having his/her eyes checked.
 New glasses and/ or the removal of any cataracts can do wonders.